A lonely death at ground zero in Chesterfield, as long-term care facilities in Virginia still await aid

 “They have not gotten any direct provider relief,” said Hare, who also leads the Virginia Center for Assisted Living, with almost 100 members.

-A spokesperson for the U.S. Department of Health and Services responded with a statement made by HHS Secretary Alex Azar more than three weeks ago about about the planned distributed of money for health care providers under the CARES Act.
+A spokesperson for the U.S. Department of Health and Human Services responded with a statement made by HHS Secretary Alex Azar more than three weeks ago about the planned distribution of money for health care providers under the CARES Act.

 “I want to note that there are still some providers who will still receive further, separate funding,” Azar said on April 22.
 “Congress provided $100 billion in general funds, and we’re quickly identifying all the providers who are in need.
 Skilled nursing facilities, for instance, need funds both as part of our general provider compensation efforts and because they are suffering particular costs from COVID-19.”